ED4web/HSED/README.md

-The code is being sorted out and will be released soon
+The code is being sorted out and will be released soon.